bhanu1234567890/MedAI-Healthcare-AI/README.md

 Bhanu Pratap

 ## Authorship
-This project was developed as part of a team internship.
+This project was developed as part of a College (Final year Project).
 My contributions: backend (Flask), AI integration (API + chatbot), and system design.

 ## Setup Instructions